Digital Mars

-In 2002, Digital Mars released DMDScript, an ECMA-262-compliant JavaScript engine, written in D.

 History

 In 1988, Zortech was the first C++ compiler to ship for Windows.
 PC Magazine ran a graphics benchmark and reported that most executables produced by Zortech ran faster than executables produced by Microsoft C 5.1 and by Watcom C 6.5.
 Stanley B. Lippman wrote that Zortech was the first C++ compiler to implement return value optimization.
 Later, the C++ standard required this.

 In 2023, Mike Engelhardt released a new simulator QSPICE, which uses this compiler on the backend to allow for C++ and Verilog authored behavioral simulation models to be compiled to native code and loaded by the simulation environment.

 Reception

 In a February 1989 overview of optimizing C compilers, BYTE approved of Zortech C 1.07's $90 price, included IDE, and Microsoft CodeView compatibility.
 The magazine reported that the software "lacks some of the features of those in the $400 range" but its code often benchmarked better.
 BYTE concluded that "Zortech does everything that a compiler has to do—at an attractive price".